VinylNerd/ThinkPad-T440P-OpenCore/README.md

 ### Copy EFI folder to USB

-Copy the content of the EFI folder provided here with your own Serial ETC on your USB flash drive EFI partition.
+Copy the content of the EFI folder provided here with your own Serial ect. on your USB flash drive EFI partition.
 The EFI partition is usually hidden.
 You can use OpenCore Configurator, Clover Configurator, and a few other tools to mount it

 ### Install macOS